trilltown/FSW-Redux-Two-Lab/README.md

 A user should be able to:

 1. Create a ToDo
-2. a ToDo between completed and uncompleted
+2. Toggle a ToDo between completed and uncompleted
     - Clicking a non-completed ToDo should mark it as completed.
 Display the ToDo crossed out when completed.
     - Clicking a completed ToDo should mark the todo as active(not completed).
 Remove the crossing out.
 3. Filter by active(non-completed), completed, or all ToDos.